Chrysler LeBaron: Second generation (1982–1988)

-For 1982, the LeBaron moved to the front-wheel drive Chrysler K platform, where it was the upscale brand's lowest priced offering.
+For 1982, the LeBaron moved to the front-wheel drive Chrysler K platform, where it was the upscale brand's lowest-priced offering.
 It was initially available in just sedan and coupe versions.
 In early 1982, it was released in a convertible version, bringing to the market the first factory-built open-topped domestic vehicle since the 1976 Cadillac Eldorado.

-A station wagon version called the Town and Country was added as well.
-A special Town and Country convertible was also made from 1983 until 1986 with a 1,105 total produced, which like the wagon featured simulated wood paneling that made it resemble the original 1940s Town and Country.
+A station wagon version called the Town and Country was also added.
+A unique Town and Country convertible was also made from 1983 until 1986 with a 1,105 total produced, which, like the wagon, featured simulated wood paneling that made it resemble the original 1940s Town and Country.
 This model was part of the well-equipped Mark Cross option package for the latter years.

-Despite being mechanically similar to the Aries and Reliant, its fascias closely resembled those of the larger E-body sedans.
-This generation featured Chrysler's Electronic Voice Alert, a computerized voice which warned drivers about various conditions with phrases such as "A door is ajar" or "Your engine oil pressure is low".
+Despite being mechanically similar to the Aries and Reliant, its fascias closely resembled the larger E-body sedans.
+This generation featured Chrysler's Electronic Voice Alert, a computerized voice that warned drivers about various conditions with phrases such as "A door is ajar" or "Your engine oil pressure is low".

-The LeBaron was facelifted for 1986 receiving rounder front and rear ends to improve aerodynamics.
-The sedan's full vinyl roof was replaced by a landau padded top.
-The instrumentation cluster was revised from a rectangle speedometer and fuel gauge with a message center to round gauges similar to the Reliant/Aries but with a argent surround for a more upscale appearance.
-Coupes and convertibles were dropped for 1987, being replaced by the all-new J-body LeBaron released that year.
-The sedan and wagon continued with minor change until 1988.
+The LeBaron was facelifted for 1986, receiving rounder front and rear ends to improve aerodynamics.
+A landau padded top replaced the sedan's full vinyl roof.
+The instrumentation cluster was revised from a rectangle speedometer and fuel gauge with a message center to round gauges similar to the Reliant/Aries but with an argent surround for a more upscale appearance.
+Coupes and convertibles were dropped for 1987, replaced by the all-new J-body LeBaron released that year.
+The sedan and wagon continued with minor changes until 1988.
 A new digital dashboard replaced the analog gauges for a more modern appearance.
 A larger LeBaron sedan based on the Dodge Spirit and Plymouth Acclaim would arrive for the 1990 model year.

 1985–1989 LeBaron GTS

 The 1985 LeBaron GTS was a somewhat different car than the standard LeBaron and was based on the Chrysler H platform.
-It was available at the same time as the Cadillac Cimarron as a luxury-brand model, while offering a similar level of equipment to the small Cadillac.
+It was available at the same time as the Cadillac Cimarron as a luxury-brand model while offering a similar level of equipment to the small Cadillac.
 As a 5-door hatchback still derived from the K-car, the GTS (and the similar Dodge Lancer) was more of a performance vehicle than the softer-tuned K-car LeBaron sedan.
 In base configuration, the car was powered by Chrysler's 2.2 liter inline-4 engine, later replaced by a 2.5 L TBI version generating 100 hp.
 A turbocharged 2.2 L engine producing 146 hp was also available.
 The GTS moniker was dropped for 1989, the final year of this vehicle's production, after the K-based LeBaron sedan was discontinued after 1988.